• Advertise

 I grabbed a cheap stencil brush from the dollar store because I wanted to create a round, chunky stroke.
 Any art brush will do though.
 Heck, you could even use your finger if you don’t have a brush!
 Art is all about self-expression, right?

 You really can’t screw up a scribble, but practice on a piece of paper first if you’re feeling unsure.
 Try to use a smooth, continuous stroke.
-Check out the video if you want to see that in action:

 Your wood block artwork is done!